Providence speed cameras back in operation

 Speed cameras at five locations began operation in January 2018 without any warning to residents or commuters.
 That number increased to 10 speed cameras in March 2018.

+Providence Public Safety urged drivers to take it easy as the kids head back to school.

-According to Providence Public Information Officer Lindsay Lague, cameras will be posted within a quarter-mile of a school and will be active between 7 a.m. and 6 p.m. on school days, Monday through Fridays.
+According to Lindsay Lague, public information officer for the public safety commissioner’s office, cameras will be posted within a quarter-mile of a school and will be active between 7 a.m. and 6 p.m. on school days, Monday through Fridays.

 The new locations are as follows: